 In the Get Feedback section above I mentioned keeping a journal.
 This is a great location to keep notes on why I’m doing things and why I have these goals.
 It’s a great reminder to myself to look back when I’m feeling unmotivated and don’t have the energy to keep going.

-In the holiday season we are reminded to be grateful for what we have.
+In the holiday season, we are reminded to be grateful for what we have.
 Coming out of the holiday season shouldn’t be different.
 When I’m feeling unmotivated or start to think negatively, I think about the things I’m grateful for.
-This helps put things into a postive perspective and keeps motivation from declining.
+This helps put things into a positive perspective and keeps motivation from declining.

 In the Get Started section above, I talk about getting into a routine.
 This doesn’t mean living on autopilot.
 Mixing things up by adding or taking away from a routine can help maintain motivation.
 For example, if a daily routine involves something like making sandwiches or shaving in the morning, add music or a podcast.

-Little changes like this makes a difference when you add tasks to your routine.
+Little changes like this make a difference when you add tasks to your routine.
 Listening to podcasts related to goals is even a better way to keep motivation.

 Taking a short break once in a while isn’t a bad thing.
-It’ll keep your mind fresh and your work productive.
-This means you’ll have motivation to keep going.
+It’ll keep your mind fresh and your work productively.
+This means you’ll have the motivation to keep going.

 There are many ways of keeping motivated, you have to find the right combination of methods.
 Also, the combinations may be different for different goals.
 Give yourself some credit for the goals accomplished, have a realistic time frame for doing things, and track your progress and you’re on the right path for keeping motivated.